Corionis/ELS/artifacts/document/theory.md

 ## Purpose

-Provide a purpose-built tool for the back-up and curation of home media collections spanning multiple storage devices.
+Provide a purpose-built tool for the back-up and curation of media collections spanning multiple storage devices.

 Entertainment Library Synchronizer (ELS) started as a command line back-up tool that